eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 To add a helicopter type that is not in the default catalog, insert a row into `default_helicopter` referencing an existing engine in `default_helicopter_engines` (or insert a new engine row first).
 The minimum fields are `icao`, `variant_label`, `mtow_kg`, `engine_count`, `engine`, `engine_name`, `max_shp_per_engine`, `is_default`.
 Once the row is in place, any movement whose `aircraft` field matches that ICAO will be routed through the FOCA path automatically.

-**What is suppressed for helicopters.** APU emissions and gate emissions are skipped at the dispatch level regardless of the movement table's `apu_code` and `gate_emissions_code` values.
-The FOCA 2015 LTO cycle covers all of ground idle, takeoff, climb-out, approach, and landing on its own, so APU and GSE / GPU / MES emissions are not double-counted.
-Taxi emissions are handled by the fixed-wing taxi route logic; helicopters typically taxi minimally (ground idle on the spot or air-taxi).
+**What is suppressed for helicopters.** APU emissions are skipped because the helicopter taxi branch (`_apply_taxiing_emissions_for_helicopters` in `MovementEmissionCalculator.py`) does not call the APU code path — `apu_code` is not consulted on this branch.
+For gate emissions, `gate_emissions_code` is still respected (the gate function returns early if it is 0); when gate emissions are enabled, GSE and GPU sub-components are explicitly skipped for helicopters but MES (Main Engine Start) is computed normally.
+The FOCA 2015 LTO cycle covers ground idle, takeoff, climb-out, approach, and landing on its own, avoiding double-counting against the suppressed sub-components.
+Taxi emissions themselves are handled by the helicopter taxi function; helicopters typically taxi minimally (ground idle on the spot or air-taxi).

 **Limitations.** The 3000 ft AGL LTO ceiling is per the ICAO LTO definition; emissions above that altitude are not modelled.
 Two known FOCA 2015 PDF inconsistencies were resolved during implementation (piston fuel-flow leading coefficient and twin-heavy Appendix C power settings) and are recorded in the docstring of `open_alaqs/core/tools/foca_heli.py`.